Five Important Tips to Keep Pets Safe During Holiday Festivities

 Tip 5: Keep an eye on your pets at all times

 The best rule of thumb during the 4th of July is to always keep an eye on your pet.
 This holiday in particular is full of outside activities and it can be easy for pets to wander off without anyone knowing.
 With fences and doors opening and closing as guests come and go, pets can escape and become lost.
+It might be worth investing in a wireless fence so you don’t need to worry about them wondering off.
+Fuzzy Rescue has a good page on the topic if you would like more information.
 Many pets are lost during the July 4th holiday.
 In fact, more pets are lost that day than any other day of the year, according to Petfinder.

 “We see many pets come into BARC that clearly come from a loving home, but are not wearing identification,” said Rivet.
 “We want everyone’s pets to remain safe and close to home during the holiday, so please make sure your pet has secure identification at all times.”